Power of Philanthropy

 Gwinnett Medical Center Needs Your Charitable Contributions Now More Than Ever

 To help ensure that Gwinnett Medical Center can continue to provide the best possible healthcare to our community, philanthropy is essential.
 Every single dollar generated through your donations goes directly to the bottom line, enabling us to fund projects much more quickly.
-Through their support, the Foundation has raised more than $40 million in funding to support a variety of initiatives, such as the Strickland Heart Center, the Circelli Neonatal Intensive Care Unit, the Concussion Institute, the Gwinnett Breast Center, the Mason Pediatrics and the Graduate Medical Education program, just to name a few.
+Through their support, the Foundation has raised more than $40 million in funding to support a variety of initiatives, such as the Strickland Heart Center, the Circelli Neonatal Intensive Care Unit, the Concussion Institute, the Gwinnett Breast Center, Mason Pediatrics and the Graduate Medical Education program, just to name a few.